 The international design brand Carlo Ratti Associates developed the prototype of a small experimental bar.

-The kiosk, called 'Feel the peel' dispenses orange presses with a peculiarity: it uses the remaining peels as a material to 3D print the recyclable glasses in which the juice is served.
+The kiosk, called 'Feel the peel', dispenses freshly squeezed orange juice with a peculiarity: it uses the remaining peels as material to 3D print the recyclable glasses in which the juice is served.

-The prototype is made in collaboration with Eni.
+The prototype is created in collaboration with Eni.

 How Feel the Peel is made